 RESC Calendar 2013-14

-The safety team and the police understand this will create a level of inconvenience for students and parents.
+We realize this will create some inconvenience for students and parents.
 However, we unanimously agree that this is a vital step to maintaining a safe place for our students.

 Kiss TV has been broadcasting to the greater Union City area for 36 years.
 Today Kiss is home to a state of the art video production facility.
 K-TV students continue the tradition of serving as Union City's local station for information, sports, and entertainment.
 Go to http://www.kisstv5.com and visit our web page.